datavorous/GrudgePixel/README.md

 ### Color Selection

 - **Choose a Color**: Click on the color palette to select a new color.
 The currently selected color is shown in the preview box located on the side of the canvas.
 - **Switch Palettes**: Use the `P` key to cycle through available color palettes.
-MinPX supports multiple palettes, allowing for versatile color choices.
+GrudgePixel supports multiple palettes, allowing for versatile color choices.

 ### Frame Management